Boxing legend Floyd Mayweather holds a half century of victories, the best-retired record in the boxing business.

-Several comments surrounding Floyd Mayweather and that 50-0 record this week has urged World Boxing News to explain the actual statistic.
+But several comments surrounding that 50-0 record this week urged World Boxing News to explain the actual statistic.

-As Wanheng Menaoythin came out of retirement to suffer the first defeat of his career and drop to 54-1 on Friday, Mayweather reclaimed his previous benchmark.
+After Wanheng Menaoythin came out of retirement to suffer the first defeat of his career and drop to 54-1 in 2020, Mayweather reclaimed his previous benchmark.

 The American reached it by defeating Conor McGregor in 2017 to move one ahead of Rocky Marciano.
 Wanheng surpassed it on 51-0 almost one year to the day in 2018.

-Menayothin defended his WBC strawweight title against Pedro Taduran and subsequently began building on his lead over Floyd Mayweather until disaster at the weekend.
+Menayothin defended his WBC strawweight title against Pedro Taduran and subsequently began building on his lead over Floyd Mayweather until disaster.

-Mayweather rightly now holds the accolade once again, but many don’t understand what that 50-0 record actually is.
+Mayweather rightly now holds the accolade again, but many don’t understand what that 50-0 record is.

 Lopez did win the rematch eight months later, but ‘Finito’ was already out of the running by then.
 Only wins count in the undefeated streak.

-At present, Floyd Mayweather is out on his own at 50-0 with every single one a W.
+Currently, Floyd Mayweather is out on his own at 50-0, with every single one a W.

-Now, there are a few contenders in the running to threaten Mayweather’s record in the future.
+Now, a few contenders are in the running to threaten Mayweather’s record in the future.

 But to make it doubly clear, if any of those are held to a draw, they are immediately out of contention to overtake Mayweather.

 Only victories count for the unbeaten streak record.
-Right now, Mayweather is a fair way out on his own due to Wanheng’s shock reverse.
+Currently, Mayweather is a fair way out on his own due to Wanheng’s shock reverse.

-Wanheng’s decision to completely turnaround hanging his gloves up over the summer now looks to be a mistake, as at 35 it makes you wonder where else he can go.
+Wanheng’s decision to completely turn around, hanging his gloves up now, looks to be a mistake, as it makes you wonder where else he can go.

-Sadly, a rematch win over conqueror Panya Pradabsri would do little to help him claw back his old marker.
+Sadly, a rematch win over conqueror Panya Pradabsri did little to help him claw back his old marker.
 A two-weight move would possibly be the direction he could go.